vincentndo/Mini_Places_Challenge/README.md

 ## Deliverables

-Your team should submit to the evaluation server at least one set of test set predictions from a model that you implemented and trained.
+Your should submit to the evaluation server at least one set of test set predictions from a model that you implemented and trained.

-Your team should also prepare a short report (1-4 page PDF, not including references), with:
+Your grade will depend on how you perform

+In your report include,

-  - Your team's name on the evaluation server, and the names of all team members
+  - Your team's name on the evaluation server.
   - Details on how you designed and trained your best model(s), and other things you tried that didn't work as well
   - A couple bits of experimental and/or analytical analysis, e.g.,